luk3yx/minetest-luk3yx-dev/README.md

-# luk3yx's unofficial Minetest snap
+# Clone of luk3yx's unofficial Minetest snap for build.snapcraft.io dev builds.
 This is my unofficial Minetest snap package, derived from the Minetest snap in the snappy playpen.

 ## How to install